sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

 Embeddings for relevant code files must be enabled for each repository that you'd like Cody to have context on.

+> NOTE: Generating embeddings sends code snippets to a third-party language party provider.
+Make sure you review the [Cody usage and privacy notice](https://about.sourcegraph.com/terms/cody-notice).

 ### Configuring embeddings

 > NOTE: Enterprise Cloud customers should reach out to their Sourcegraph representative to enable embeddings.